 So Many Things To Do In Cape Town

 Cape Town would wrap up our awesome 51 day cruise.
 We spent 10 days in Cape Town over the Christmas holidays.
-We worried that things may be closed over the holiday season but in fact we found most places open.
+We worried that things may be closed over the holiday season but in fact, we found most places open.
 Many locals took a long holiday break and they too were out enjoying the things to do in Cape Town!
 We had a busy 10 days but left this great city wanting to return.
 Here are some things to entice you to visit Cape Town!

-1) Take the Hop-On-Hop Off Bus
+1) Take the Hop-On-Hop-Off Bus

 Hop-on-hop-off (HoHo) buses have been a hit or miss proposition for us in many cities we have visited.
 The HoHo bus was one of the best things to do in Cape Town.
 Different routes take you far afield to see all the sites of Cape Town.
 We found the commentary interesting, the equipment always worked and the buses had friendly staff to help.
-We got a 2-day pass and found it to be great value.
-The 5 day pass includes entry to a number of attractions.
+We got a 2-day pass and found it to be a great value.
+The 5-day pass includes entry to a number of attractions.

 As you ride the bus, you will get a great view of the city sights and the awesome sea and mountains that surround Cape Town.

 The HoHo ticket includes 3 different lines.
 There is some overlap in the lines and a few points to change lines but each offers some unique destinations.
 Also included is a small tour in the Constantia wine region.
 If you want something entirely different, you can even do a side-car tour.

 Cape Town is generally a very walkable city.
 Wander about and enjoy your city tour.
 There is a lot of history in this port town, memorialized in stone.

 The Company’s Garden is a relaxing refuge in the middle of downtown.
 Great decorative buildings and several museums ring the garden.
 It should be on your list of things to do in Cape Town.